Data-Advantage/vibestack/example/storyd/product-requirements.md

 - **Direct Pain Point**: Users need visibility into resource consumption
 - **Success Criteria**:
   - Dashboard clearly shows current credit balance
-  - Purchase flow is simple and intuitive
+  - One-time purchase flow with standard packages (10, 50, 100, 500) is simple and intuitive
+  - Auto-reload configuration is easy to set up and manage
   - Transaction history is complete and accurate
+  - Volume discounts are clearly displayed (5% for 50, 10% for 100, 15% for 500)

 ### 6.2 MVP-Secondary Features